robipozzi/windfire-restaurants-ui/README.md

 * *Raspberry* : it automates *Windfire Restaurants UI* microservice deployment to a Raspberry Pi; configuration parameters are read from *config-raspberry.json* file, placed in *src/assets/config* subfolder
 * *AWS - Single Zone* : it automates *Windfire Restaurants UI* microservice deployment to an AWS architecture with 1 publicly accessible Frontend and 1 publicly accessible Backend subnet in a single availability zone
 * *AWS - Multi Zone* : it automates *Windfire Restaurants UI* microservice deployment to an AWS architecture with Frontend and Backend subnets in a variable number of availability zones to create a Fault Tolerant architecture
+* *OpenShift* : it automates *Windfire Restaurants Backend* microservice deployment to an OpenShift cluster

 ### Raspberry deployment architecture
 Both Raspberry options assume Apache2 as web server target for deployment and are based on the following High level architecture: